Understanding Heatstroke and Its Risks

 Reduced appetite

-Twitching or having painful muscle cramps in the arms, legs or abdomen.
+Twitching or painful muscle cramps in the arms, legs, or abdomen

 Signs of Heatstroke (Sunstroke)